AI Product Photography Prompts

 Top-down flat-lay composition

 Flat-lay for category pages, social feeds, and mood boards.
-Seedream handles editorial composition naturally.
+Seedream handles editorial composition naturally and balances the prop set around the product.

 Top-down flat-lay arrangement of referenced product alongside complementary props (e.g., linen cloth, fresh herbs, accessory items), soft northern daylight, no harsh shadow, balanced negative space, locked product detail, 1:1 framing.